Top 50 Documentaries on Netflix: April 2018

-50. Pervert Park
+49. Pervert Park

-49. The Hunting Ground
+48. The Hunting Ground

 A film about sexual assault on college campuses, The Hunting Ground focuses on the story of two former students of University of North Carolina at Chapel Hill who filed a Title IX complaint against UNC in response to their rapes while enrolled.
 This issue has become a huge problem in the United States, and the film looks at how administrators often ignore or minimize claims, suppressing statistics for the sake of the universities’ reputation.

-48. Who Took Johnny
+47. Who Took Johnny

-This film examines the infamous 30 year-old cold case of Johnny Gosch, an Iowa paperboy who disappeared and is the first missing child to appear on a milk carton.
+This film examines the infamous 30-year-old cold case of Johnny Gosch, an Iowa paperboy who disappeared and is the first missing child to appear on a milk carton.
 It focuses on the relentless drive of his mother and the mishandled case that has been fraught with bizarre clues, confrontations, and a sighting you won’t believe.

-Probably one of the more recognizable documentaries in recent years, Blackfish broke down barriers and prompted real change after its release.
+Probably one of the most recognizable documentaries in recent years, Blackfish broke down barriers and prompted real change after its release.
 It follows the controversial captivity of killer whales, and the dangers it poses for both whales and the humans working with them.
 It not only provoked a drastic change in Sea World policies, it brought documentaries to the forefront again.

-45. The Sixties, The Seventies, and The Eighties
+44. The Seventies and The Eighties

 This docuseries from CNN explores different aspects of the decades, from television to politics to crime.
 Executive produced by Tom Hanks in association with HBO, it’s filled with interviews and touches on different topics in each hour.
 It’s fun and informative.
 (Did that sound like a commercial?
 Well, it’s true.)